kubernetes-sigs/gateway-api-inference-extension/site-src/guides/serve-multiple-genai-models.md

 ## How

-[Body-Based Router (BBR)](https://github.com/kubernetes-sigs/gateway-api-inference-extension/blob/main/pkg/bbr/README.md) extracts the model name from the request body and adds it to the `X-Gateway-Model-Name` header.
+The BBR extracts the model name from the request body and adds it to the `X-Gateway-Model-Name` header.
 This header is then used for matching and routing the request to the appropriate `InferencePool` and its associated Endpoint Picker Extension (EPP) instances.

 ### Example Model-Aware Routing using Body-Based Routing (BBR)